 Diagnosing autism can be challenging, and it requires the expertise of qualified healthcare professionals such as clinical psychologists, psychiatrists, or pediatricians.
 While there is no specific blood test or imaging technology that can diagnose autism, it is still possible to diagnose the condition through a comprehensive evaluation of one’s developmental history and behaviour.

 Myth 5: Autism can be cured.

 Fact: There is currently no known cure for autism.
 However, there are treatments and evidence-based psychosocial support interventions that can help manage the condition.
 One of the primary challenges for people with autism is difficulty in understanding language and nonverbal cues from others, which can make communication and social interactions challenging.
 Furthermore, individuals with autism may struggle with empathising with others, which can impact their ability to communicate effectively and maintain positive relationships with others.

 Early intervention can help individuals with autism to learn critical social, communication, functional and behavioural skills.
 The goal of treatment is to maximise the individual’s ability to function by minimising symptoms and supporting development and learning.

-Not a myth: Individuals with autism generally possess a unique talent or skill set.
+Not a myth: Individual with autism generally possess a unique talent or skill set.

 Fact: A significant proportion, up to one in three individuals with autism, exhibit exceptional abilities.
 The underlying mechanisms and causes of such talents are still being investigated.